v2kiran/PSLiteDB/README.md

 Add-LiteDBDocument -Collection Person -Document $PersonBSON
 ```

-Check that the ocument was added
+Check that the document was added
 ```powershell
 Find-LiteDBDocument -Collection PersonCollection_1
 ```